HiroyukiTsujino/JRA55-do/CaMa-Flood/README.md

 CaMa-Flood
 ========

-   Run CaMa-Flood for JRA55-do.
+   Run CaMa-Flood and extract river discharge for JRA55-do.
-   Courtesy Tatsuo Suzuki of JAMSTEC.
+   Courtesy Tatsuo Suzuki (JAMSTEC) and Dai Yamazaki (Univ.
+Tokyo).

 Usage